-The Kingdom of the Netherlands has ten national sites considered so important for humanity that we want to pass them on safely to future generations.
+The Kingdom of the Netherlands has thirteen national sites considered so important for humanity that we want to pass them on safely to future generations.
 These are our UNESCO World Heritage sites.
-They include cultural and natural monuments, and combinations of the two.

 The Dutch UNESCO World Heritage sites tell us something about our country and its place in the world.
-The Netherlands itself has nine WH-sites, Curaçao one.
-They represent three themes: the Netherlands – land of water, the Netherlands as a civic society and the Netherlands as a designed country.
+The Netherlands itself has twelve WH-sites, Curaçao one.

 - The Van Nelle Factory, Rotterdam (2014)